cchitsiang/awesome-stars/topics.md

 - [EQuimper/nodejs-api-boilerplate](https://github.com/EQuimper/nodejs-api-boilerplate) - A boilerplate for kickstart your nodejs api project with JWT Auth and some new Techs :)
 - [torodb/server](https://github.com/torodb/server) - ToroDB Server is an open source NoSQL database that runs on top of a RDBMS.
 Compatible with MongoDB protocol and APIs, but with support for native SQL, atomic operations and reliable and durable backe
 - [stampery/mongoaudit](https://github.com/stampery/mongoaudit) - 🔥 A powerful MongoDB auditing and pentesting tool 🔥
-- [reactioncommerce/reaction](https://github.com/reactioncommerce/reaction) - Mailchimp Open Commerce is an API-first, headless commerce platform built using Node.js, React, GraphQL.
+- [reactioncommerce/reaction](https://github.com/reactioncommerce/reaction) - Project has been discontinued ////// Mailchimp Open Commerce is an API-first, headless commerce platform built using Node.js, React, GraphQL.
 Deployed via Docker and Kubernetes.
 - [alerta/alerta](https://github.com/alerta/alerta) - Alerta monitoring system
 - [meteor/meteor](https://github.com/meteor/meteor) - Meteor, the JavaScript App Platform
 - [nosqlclient/nosqlclient](https://github.com/nosqlclient/nosqlclient) - Cross-platform and self hosted, easy to use, intuitive mongodb management tool - Formerly Mongoclient